Student work on a vase in the pottery studio

 Drawing

-In the drawing concentration, you’ll build a solid foundation in the basics of drawing and perception skills, as well as acquire a visual vocabulary, and explore personal expression and a broad range of ideas and theories.
+Build a solid foundation in the basics of drawing and perception skills, acquire a visual vocabulary, and explore personal expression and a broad range of ideas and theories.
+Explore line, shape, value, texture, form, and space and pursue intellectual and creative interests.

 Electronic Art

-You’ll focus on experimental video and animation techniques, net art, and using software as a medium for creative output.
-Additionally, you’ll gain technical skills that are complemented by research on contemporary art, current technology, and the role of new media art.
+Learn about experimental video and animation techniques, net art, video and board games, and using software as a medium for creative output.
+Gain technical skills that are complemented by research on contemporary art, current technology, and the role of new media art.

 Fibers

-You’ll be skilled at creating and transforming fabrics and fiber structures into works of expression.
-You’ll gain a strong foundation in weaving, surface design, and related textile techniques.
+Create and transform fabrics and fiber structures into works of expression through weaving, surface design, and related textile techniques.
+Investigate the interactions of traditional fine art, craft, and digital technologies.

 Graphic Design

-Explore and master graphic design theory, history and professional practices to create artistic expressions in print and digital media, and experimenting with treatments of typography and illustration.
+Study and master graphic design theory, history, and professional practices to create artistic expressions in print and digital media, and experiment with treatments of typography and illustration.
+Learn about the role of design in culture and acquire an open toolset that is aligned with professional standards of excellence.

 Metalsmithing